ut-ras/r5-2019/vision/db_scan/README.md

 __input: python3 DB_SCAN.py img_name BALL_RADIUS DENSITY OPTION__
 __output__:
-* 0: a single colored mask of all found objects
+* single: a single colored mask of all found objects
-* 1: a set of masks for each individual found object
+* separate: a set of masks for each individual found object
-* 2: both 0 and 1
+* both: both single and separate
-* 3: returns the time taken to process the image (for testing purposes)
+* time: returns a comprehensive time profile of all functions used in the program.

 ### Suggested BALL_RADIUS, DENSITY Ratios
 Density << PI * BALL_RAD ^ 2